Abstracts & Bursaries

-EPSC 2018 Bursaries for Early Career researchers and researchers for 'less represented' states
+EPSC 2018 Bursaries for Early Career researchers working in Europe and researchers working in 'less represented' states within Europe.

 Europlanet-2020-RI is supporting members of the Europlanet community attending EPSC 2018 in Berlin September 16 to 21.
 There are two bursary schemes.

 Scheme 1; Support for Early Career Researchers (ECRs).
-ECRs presenting a talk or poster at the conference may apply for a Europlanet bursary of 450 Euros.
+European based ECRs (of any nationality) presenting a talk or poster at the conference may apply for a Europlanet bursary of 450 Euros.
 An ECR is defined as a PhD Student or recent PhD graduate.
 In exceptional cases a Diploma student presenting original project work may be eligible.
 It is unlikely that more than one bursary will be awarded to the same research team.
 We plan to award up to 50 such bursaries.